Detroit Partnership: The Lower East Side of Detroit (LESOD) Club

 When the American-Lebanese Club was shut down in 1959, the Lesod Club, originally Lower East Side of Detroit Club, took its place at 106 W Columbia St. and later moved to River Rouge.
 The Lesod club was much like the American-Lebanese Club.
 Registered as a men's social club, the Lesod club ran an illegal barbudi game that could rake in $30,000 in one night.
 The club was run by two mafiosi, Vito and Anthony Giacalone.
 Adding onto the security measures put in place when it was the American-Lebanese Club, the Giacalone brothers developed extremely cautious systems to protect the club against police.

 The game was played upstairs behind a locked door with a peephole.
 The outside was guarded who screened people before they were allowed to enter through the locked door downstairs.
-There was a while where Billy Giacalone and his henchmen, Otis Tincer, who were both involved in security, let police upstairs to look around.
-Unfortunately for the police, all they would find after hearing people rushing around upstairs, was men playing checkers.
+On one occasion Billy Giacalone and his henchmen, Otis Tincer, who were both involved in security, let police upstairs to look around; all they found after hearing people rushing around upstairs was men playing checkers.

 Eventually, the police filed a petition for abatement of a nuisance and they subpoenaed everyone who entered the club in the nights that followed.
-All of the witnesses pleaded the fifth amendment, however, the police already had enough evidence for a search warrant.
+All of the witnesses pleaded the fifth amendment, but the police already had enough evidence for a search warrant.
 Before the search warrant could be exercised, the Lesod Club closed and did not try to reopen in the city of Detroit.
 Despite not reopening in the city, Vito attempted several times to move the gambling operation to the suburbs.